 Based on this great idea, here is continuousMusic.ino.

-I had a bit of fun recording an 8-bit sound from my computer then recording the same sound (same sample rate) from my Arduino.
-I used the wonderful free software Audacity using line-in jack of my computer (not the microphone jack because a microphone jack expects much lower voltages).
-Audacity lets you view the waveform and spectrogram, turning your computer into an oscilloscope!
-Though, my computer seems to have frequency filters, so this method only works for frequencies within the audible range (20 Hz to 20 kHz).
+I had a bit of fun recording an 8-bit sound from my computer's headphone jack then recording the same sound (same sample rate) from my Arduino in series with a 100 kΩ resistor.
+I used the wonderful free software Audacity using line-in jack of my computer.
+Instead of a line-in jack, you may also be able to use a more common microphone jack, though these are more complicated: are amplified, may supply power, etc. Audacity lets you view the waveform and spectrogram, turning your computer into an oscilloscope!
+Though, my computer's line-in seems to have frequency filters, so this method only works for frequencies within the audible range (20 Hz to 20 kHz).
 The Arduino does no interpolation, so, unlike sound from a computer, you see the sample rate in the waveform as the voltage jumps, and the spectrogram shows higher-frequency noise that results from this.

 If you have an Android smartphone, you're in luck!
 If you have an iPhone, you can probably do something similar, but I don't care enough about iPhones to look into it.
 The main idea here is that the smartphone will be used alongside the Arduino (or Raspberry Pi).
 That is, the smartphone will not be communicating with the Arduino.
 You will be able to do 2-way audio and remotely access the smartphone's webcam.
 The applications of this that I can imagine are making a robot that can act like a walkie-talkie (and can see!) or remotely monitoring any Arduino's environment.